 If you don’t have access to WordPress installation scripts on your server, then you will need to install WordPress manually (or change web hosting providers).
 This tutorial will show you how.

-In addition to the comprehensive tutorials in the WordPress installation training module, we also recommend watching the videos listed in our WordPress Installation Video Tutorials section.
+In addition to the written step-by-step tutorials in the WordPress installation training module, we also suggest watching the videos listed in the WordPress Installation Video Tutorials section.

 In this tutorial, you will learn how to perform the “famous” five-minute WordPress installation and install WordPress manually on your domain using FTP (File Transfer Protocol) …